rnestler/rnestler.github.io/content/articles/2026/2026-08-10_using_swiss_hosted_open_weight_llms_with_opencode.md

 following reasons:

  * It's open source, which I generally prefer
- * One can use it with plenty of different LLM providers
+ * It works with plenty of different LLM providers

 I initially used it with the default [OpenCode Zen] provider, but quickly hit limits of the free plan.
 I then got myself a Claude Pro subscription and used it with that.
-But at some point Anthropic disallowed using their subscriptions with other tools than Claude Code.[^1]
+But at some point Anthropic disallowed using their subscriptions with tools other than Claude Code.[^1]

-After trying to use an Anthropic API key for some time, I quickly noticed how much more expensive it is and switched to using Claude Code and keep using the subscription.
+After trying to use an Anthropic API key for some time, I quickly noticed how much more expensive it is and switched to using Claude Code and kept using the subscription.

 [OpenCode Zen]: https://opencode.ai/zen